Show Me the Money (South Korean TV series): Season 10 (2021)

 The tenth season of Show Me the Money (known as Show Me the Money 10: The Original) premiered on October 1, 2021.
-It broadcasts every Friday at 23:00 (KST) on Mnet.
-The season will feature four new producer teams Yumdda & Toil, Gaeko & Code Kunst, Gray & Mino, Zion.T & Slom.
+It broadcast every Friday at 23:00 (KST) on Mnet.
+The season featured four new producer teams, consisting of Yumdda & Toil, Gaeko & Code Kunst, Gray & Mino, Zion.T & Slom.

 This season saw approximately 27,000 applicants.
-The increase in the number of contestants joining the show is mainly due to the increasing financial difficulties most rappers face due to the ongoing COVID-19 pandemic.
-With the lack of in-person concerts, events, and gigs happening right now, most of them now focus on online streaming and web-content platforms which does not provide as much income.
-With the great success of season 9, the contestants see the show as a path to success where they can be discovered and produce chart-hitting songs.
+The increase in the number of contestants joining the show was mainly due to the increasing financial difficulties most rappers face due to the ongoing COVID-19 pandemic.
+With the lack of in-person concerts, events, and gigs happening, most of them now focused on online streaming and web-content platforms which does not provide as much income.
+With the great success of season 9, the contestants see the show as a path to success where they could be discovered and produce chart-hitting songs.

-This season will also carry out a "10th Anniversary Project" that crosses broadcasting, online and Over The Top platforms under the concept of "The Original", celebrating the show's rich history of serving as a forefront of the Korean Hip-Hop scene, as well as the emergence of up and coming Korean artists who joined the show.
+This season carried out a "10th Anniversary Project" that crossed broadcasting, online and Over The Top platforms under the concept of "The Original", celebrating the show's rich history of serving as a forefront of the Korean Hip-Hop scene, as well as the emergence of up and coming Korean artists who joined the show.

-The winner of this season is Jo Gwang-il, with Team Gaeko x Code Kunst as the winning producer team.
-He will receive a prize money of ₩300,000,000 plus album production and a one-month stay in a luxury suite.
+The winner of this season was Jo Gwang-il, with Team Gaeko x Code Kunst as the winning producer team.
+He received prize money of ₩300,000,000 plus album production and a one-month stay in a luxury suite.

 Season 11 (2022)

 The eleventh season of Show Me the Money (Show Me the Money 11: The New One) began airing from October 21, 2022.
 The season features four new producer teams in Lil Boi & GroovyRoom, Jay Park & Slom, The Quiett & Leellamarz, and Justhis & R. Tee.
 Open auditions for the season were held from July 1 to 30, 2022.
 Auditions were also held in Los Angeles, United States on August 13 and 14, with Jay Park and Justhis judging the contestants who auditioned for it.
 This was the show's first auditions in the United States after 5 years, when it was done for Season 6.

 The season saw about 30,000 applicants, the highest number throughout the series.

-The winner of this season is Lee Young-ji, with Jay Park x Slom as the winning producer team.
-She is the first female winner of the said competition.
+The winner of this season was Lee Young-ji, with Jay Park x Slom as the winning producer team.
+She is the first female winner in "Show Me the Money" history.

+Season 12 (TBA)

+Through a teaser video released on July 21, 2025, Mnet confirmed that Show Me the Money would return for Season 12, three years after Season 11.
+For this season, four new producer teams were named: Zico & Crush, Gray & Loco, J-Tong & Hukky Shibaseki, and Lil Moshpit & Jay Park.
+Open auditions for the season were held from August 20 to September 26.